ohalukkarakaya/Benek-Pet-Sitter-Finder-App/server/README.md

-# Benek Backend
+# Benek Backend (This Documentation Prepared For SE_09 && SE_06 Both)

 Benek is a mobile application that allows users to find trusted caregivers nearby and manage pet ownership and task submission processes.
 The project's backend is developed on Node.js, Express.js, and MongoDB (NoSQL).
-The system has a complex data model that includes task management, payment records, user authentication, OTP mechanisms, pet-owner relationships, story sharing, and moderation tools.
+The system has a complex data model that includes task management, payment records, user authentication, OTP mechanisms, pet owner relationships, story sharing, and moderation tools.

 ---